Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

-Visuals
-  Exotic icons / different color scheme for each one Evaluate victory condition
+Evaluate victory condition
   Or, fixed number of planets?
     Then level seeding determines $Values, and all other parameters are pure random